tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 fatal error: stack overflow
 ```

-If we include a simple counter, we see that we can fit nearly 480k defers (4793475 to be exact) per stack frame.
+If we include a simple counter, we see that we can fit nearly 4.8 million defers (4'793'476 to be exact) per stack frame.

 ## How costly are defers?